ryan-b2000/588project/README.md

 # 588project

-Instructions:
+Instructions to compile and run:
-1. Go to the fileio.c file and change the absolute paths to the employees.txt and trips.txt files to your machine specific path.
+1. Compile the project: $ make
-2. From top level directoy, compile program with Makefile command: make.
+   Make will create an executable named "app"
-3. Run program with argument for the number of processors: ./app <num processors>
+2. Run program with argument for the number of processors: $ ./app <num processors>

 Merged Entry Table will be created as merged.txt file.